gStarhigh/pro1/README.md

 ## Testing on different browsers
 - The website is tested on different devices.
 The website is responsive on all tested devices.
 - The website is tested on different browsers.
 The website is working on all tested browsers.
-    - Tested browsers: Chrome, Edge & Firefox.
+    - Tested browsers: Chrome, Edge, Safari & Firefox.

 ## Device testing on different devices